DanielJamesNoguera/ChatGPT-3-Speech-Assitant/README.md

 replicate
 pyttsx3

 To begin head over to https://beta.openai.com/login/ and make an account.
 Then generate an API key.
 Once you have this add it on line 7.
+(If you want to do this probably create an environment variable, I'm just lazy)

 Then simply execute the file by opening your terminal and running the python file: py main.py